 See Entry points.

-Notifications and stories
+Notifications and broadcasts

 Notifications are sent to specific users, such as appointment reminders.
 You can schedule event notifications per-user for a specific time relative to their time zone.